xiaoqing1993/kaggle_abstract_classification/README.md

 Incorrectly labeled samples (i.e. samples with a label 'category') have been removed from train_in.csv and train_out.csv manually.
 Therefore use the train_in.csv and train_out.csv downloaded from HERE! (train_in.csv have to be cleaned by yourself with excel filtering or any other approach because it's too big to upload...:P)

 # What I Have Done:
-Multinomial.py: 2 classes of multinomial and bernoulli naive bayes implemented without scikit-learn.
+Multinomial_sp.py: 2 classes of multinomial naive bayes implemented without scikit-learn. (currently supports for binary features only)

 feature_extraction.py: class for features set-up. now considering bag-of-words with features more than 1000.